WhackJobInt/postal3scriptdocs/docs/attribchecking/embedattributes.md

-ea_blast_immune			-- Blast from Explosion immunity, boltons won't fall off from the NPC ea_tased				-- Whether the NPC is currently tased ea_autokill				-- NPC will disappear if it's too far from the Player (1920 Hammer units)
+ea_blast_immune			-- Blast from Explosion immunity, boltons won't fall off from the NPC ea_tased				-- Whether the NPC is currently tased ea_autokill				-- NPC will disappear if it's too far from the Player (1920 Hammer units) ea_gibs					-- Only exists on ragdolls
+ 1 	= Full body/Lower body/Lower body with legs
+ 3 	= Single Head/Upper body with head (and arms)
+ 4 	= Single Arm/Single Leg/Upper body (with arms)
 </code></pre>
 <br>